Victoria’s bushfire season is far from over. The Victorian Government is committed to supporting local communities affected by the devastating fires.

 This appeal will provide practical support as impacted Victorians begin to rebuild their lives.

-What the Victorian Bushfire Appeal will support
+What the Victorian Bushfire Appeal supports

 Payments to families